 - Parsing reliability: Can ATS software read your sections, dates, and contact details correctly?

-- Role alignment: Does your resume match the language and priorities in your target job posting?
+- Role alignment: Does your resume match the language and priorities in the target job posting?

 - Achievement strength: Do bullets show measurable impact, not just responsibilities?

-- Decision clarity: Can a recruiter scan your resume in 6-10 seconds and understand your value?
+- Decision clarity: Can a recruiter scan your resume in 6-10 seconds and understand your fit?

 Free resume grader rubric (0-100)